HedTB/HedTB/README.md

 I’m HedTB.
-I code in multiple languages, I like to play games and make YouTube content.
+I code in multiple languages, I like to both play and develop games.
 Thanks for checking out my profile!

 You can get in contact with me via **Discord** by clicking [here](https://discord.com/users/638038115277340723/).